ahad1125/HostelGO/hostel-finder-backend/README.md

 # Hostel Finder Backend API

-A RESTful backend API for a Hostel Search and Management System built with Node.js, Express.js, and SQLite.
+A RESTful backend API for a Hostel Search and Management System built with Node.js, Express.js, and MySQL.

 ## 📋 Project Overview